ArtoszBart/issue-tracker/README.md

     Now that everything is set up, you can access the application running locally on your machine at this URL.

+> [!NOTE]
+> If you don't want to create a new account but still want to test the application, you can log in using the example credentials created during the database seeding process:
+>
+> -   Email: john.doe@example.com
+> -   Password: password

 ---

 ### Option 2: Setup with Node.js and npm